kalwalt/kalwalt-interactivity-AR/README.md

 ## NFT and Jsartoolkit5
 In the repository there are some examples not included in the official [artoolkitx/jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5) repository.

+## nftLoader
+If you are interested in AR try this utility.
+You can try the examples with the `nftLoader.js` library.
+Use nftLoader.js in development and `nftLoader.min.js` in production.
+But i sugggest you to use the new [ARnft](https://github.com/kalwalt/ARnft) library, based on [JsartoolkitNFT](https://github.com/kalwalt/jsartoolkitNFT) and with ES6.

 ## Website
 You can visit the Website [https://kalwalt.github.io/kalwalt-interactivity-AR/](kalwalt.github.io/kalwalt-interactivity-AR/) The site is hosted on gh-pages.